ginogeorgiev/Unity-Prototyping-Toolkit/docs/Core Logic/Feature Domain.md

 #### 3. Reference it where needed

-When creating a new FeatureScriptableObject like [[EmptyEvent]] you can set the Domain.
+When creating a new FeatureScriptableObject like [[Empty Event]] you can set the Domain.